Stock market today: Wall Street drifts ahead of Fed meeting as oil prices keep rising

 The 10-year Treasury yield was holding steady at 4.33%, where it was late Friday.
 But it’s been mostly climbing since sitting around 3.40% in May.

-The two-year Treasury yield, which more closely follows expectations for the Fed, was holding steady at 5.04%.
+The two-year Treasury yield, which more closely follows expectations for the Fed, rose to 5.05% from 5.04% late Friday.

 Worries about a possible recession also continue to hang around, even though they’ve diminished with successive reports showing the economy and job market continue to hum.